 Residential rehabs tend to be at their most quiet around the holidays.
 And that’s not a bad thing at all!
 The period around Christmas tends to be the best time to start treatment as capacity is lower while the number of staff remains the same.
 In other words, that means a higher staff-to-patient ratio, meaning you, as a client, get more individual attention and better help.

 Most residential rehab centres, including Castle Craig, are open 24 hours a day, 365 days a year.
 Unlike many institutions, addiction treatment facilities and their staff do not take days off.
 Don’t think that going during the holiday season means you’ll be alone or ignored — it’s quite the opposite.

 On the other hand, waiting until January tends to result in the opposite.
 Residential rehabs tend to be at their peak capacity at the start of the year.
 Why?
 Far too many people wait until New Year’s to begin their resolutions.

-Of course, private rehabs such as Castle Craig always limit their patient numbers throughout the year to assure that every patient gets attentive care — especially in times of COVID-19.
+Of course, private rehabs such as Castle Craig always limit their patient numbers throughout the year to ensure that every patient gets attentive care — especially in times of COVID-19.
 However, I think we can all agree that when it comes to addiction treatment, it’s better to have the staff focused on only a few vs. many.